Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 While their refills come in plastic packets, each one uses less plastic than what’s in just the lid of a glass jar or bottle.
 I can’t overstate how unique this is in the skincare industry.
 It’s the best option I’ve found for plastic-free skincare packaging.
 (You can even skip the initial glass bottle and refill one you already have at home.)

-You can use the code TILTEDMAP50 for 50% off of Activist Skincare’s refillable 2-week trial kit (which lets you try their entire product line, before committing to full-sized products, and also makes a great travel set).
+You can use the code TILTEDMAP20 for 20% off your order from Activist Skincare – including their refillable 2-week trial kit (which lets you try all of their products, before committing to full-sized bottles, and also makes a great travel set).

 Activist also donates 5% of revenue to environmental activism.
 Their shipping is entirely plastic-free and carbon-neutral, and everything they make is 100% vegan.